wso2-attic/ballerina-integrator/README.md

    reporter.max.buffer.spans=1000
 ```

-- Run Jaeger docker image using the following command
+- Run Jaeger docker image using the following command.

 ```bash
    $ docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 \
    -p16686:16686 -p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `/content-based-routing/guide` and run the restful-service using following command
+- Navigate to `/content-based-routing/guide` and run the restful-service using following command.

 ```
    $ ballerina run company_recruitment_agency_service/
 ```

-- Observe the tracing using Jaeger UI using following URL
+- Observe the tracing using Jaeger UI using following URL.

 ```
    http://localhost:16686
 ```

 ### Metrics
-Metrics and alerts are built-in with ballerina.
+Metrics and alerts are built-in with Ballerina.
 We will use Prometheus as the monitoring tool.
 Follow the below steps to set up Prometheus and view metrics for Ballerina restful service.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.